xToken/DAK/Readme.txt

     },
     "ReservedSlots": {
       "kReserveSlotServerFullDisconnectReason": Message logged when client is kicked because server is full.
       "kReservedSlots": This is the amount of slots that will be reserved for reserve slot players.
-This should be kMinimumSlots more than the amount of slots you wish to have.
+Note, setting this to 0 does not disable reserve slots, it will only make it so that no slots are left open for reserveslot players.
       "kMaximumSlots": This is the server's maximum number of slots.
       "kReserveSlotKickedDisconnectReason": Message logged when client is kicked to make room for reserve slot player.
       "kDelayedSyncTime": Delay in which the server will wait after most recent connect/disconnect to update cached player list against server list.